Skip to content

 CORA

-CORA is that place.
-It does not move motors, does not run scans, does not host datasets.
+CORA is where that answer lives.
+It owns no servo loop, runs no reconstruction, and stores no dataset bytes.
 It records the work, end to end, in one append-only event log that survives every change of staff, vendor, and tool below it.

 What CORA records